Steps to the Transition and Accommodation Process CGPS

 - Depending upon the condition, documentation more than three years old may not be sufficient

 documentation of a current disability.
-Please ask the Coordinator of Student Accessibility
+Please ask the Center for Academic Excellence,

 - Do not assume your high school has forwarded your documentation.